-We invite submissions of either extended abstracts (1,500-3,000 words, all inclusive) or full papers (5,000-10,000 words, all-inclusive) for empirical or conceptual papers - with theoretical and/or managerial implications (both due on August 15).
+We invite submissions of either extended abstracts (1,500-3,000 words, including all text in body, tables, figures, references, etc) or full papers (5,000-10,000 words, including all text in body, tables, figures, references, etc) for empirical or conceptual papers - with theoretical and/or managerial implications (both due on July 1).
 These will be considered for the research paper portion of the program.
 Papers related to the conference theme are encouraged but this is not a requirement.
 As part of the submission process, you will be asked to indicate 3 to 5 bullet points of managerial highlights that can be derived from the paper and that will be relevant for the practitioners participating in the conference (maximum 100 characters, including spaces, per bullet point).
 Submission that do not meet the requirements will be routinely rejected.